gnani-ai/API-service/README.md

 <tr>
 <td markdown="span">PERMISSION_DENIED</td>
 <td markdown="span">7</td>
 <td markdown="span">The caller does not have permission to execute the specified operation.
-This occur if there is any issue in the header sent by the caller.</td>
+This occur if there is any issue in the header sent by the caller.
+Example : grpc_message:"You are not authorised to use this language"</td>
 </tr>
 <tr>
 <td markdown="span">INTERNAL</td>